 “You’re outnumbered and outgunned, Lucy.
-It doesn’t have to end badly for everyone; you can walk away from this,” says the voice from the drones.
+Doesn’t have to end badly for everyone, you can walk away from this,” says the voice from the drones.

 “And why the fuck am I getting the special treatment?”
-I pull my other Desert Eagle out and check the video feed again.
-Half the spotlights that were dotted around the warehouse are smashed and the light is weak, but the dust and smoke have cleared.
-The drones are beginning to shift, Jake and what’s left of his mercs are still hunkered down behind that big truck.
+I pull my other Desert Eagle out and recheck the video feed.
+Half the spotlights that were dotted around the warehouse are smashed, the light is weak, but the dust and smoke have cleared.
+The drones are beginning to shift, Jake and what’s left of his mercs are still hunkered behind that big truck.

-I stand and scan.
-There is silence now, other than the crackle of some electrical fires and the dying moans of a few of the mercs.
+I stand and scan, silence now other than the crackle of some electrical fires and the dying moans from a few of the mercs.
 I bolt over to where the bulk of the firefight happened, my HUD absorbing as much information as it can, looking for signs of who might be behind this.
-I find Jake, half his face blown off, dead.
-Yonder goes the light, you poor bastard.
-There’s nothing I can figure out from the mess and there might be another wave of these drones on the way, remote controlled by whoever the fuck was demanding the boy.
+I find Jake, half his face blown off, dead, yonder goes the light, you poor bastard.
+There’s nothing I can figure out from the mess and there might be another wave of these drones on the way, remote controlled by whoever the fuck that was demanding the boy.

 “Get your ass out of there,” I shout as I skid over to the forklift and grab him out from underneath.